Free computer Tutorials

 How to Enter Text and Numbers in a Cell

-To make a start with Excel 2007, we'll create this really simple spreadsheet:
+To make a start, we'll create this really simple spreadsheet:

 Simple Excel 2007 Spreadsheet